Dyson School of Applied Economics and Management

-The Charles H. Dyson School of Applied Economics and Management is a unit within both the College of Agriculture and Life Sciences and the newly founded Cornell S.C.
-Johnson College of Business of Cornell University, a private Ivy League university located in Ithaca, New York.
+The Charles H. Dyson School of Applied Economics and Management is the Department of Applied Economics and Management and one of two undergraduate business colleges within the Cornell SC Johnson College of Business at Cornell University, a private Ivy League university located in Ithaca, New York.

-With an acceptance rate of 3%, The Dyson School is the most selective program in the Cornell University system.
-The Dyson School houses Cornell's undergraduate business school as well as graduate education in applied economics.
+The school was officially named in 2010 after a $25 million gift from John S. Dyson ’65, of Millbrook Capital Management, to establish the department in honor of his father Charles Dyson.
 The school focuses on business, agribusiness, environmental and resource economics, and international and development economics offering a Bachelor of Science in Applied Economics and Management and three graduate degrees, M.S., M.P.S. and Ph.D, in Applied Economics and Management.
 As of 2017, the Dyson School has 64 full-time faculty and 17 lecturers or adjunct faculty.
-In 2015, there were 104 graduate students and 735 undergraduates in Dyson School.
-Of these 735 undergraduates, 39% are female students and 11% international students.
-The program was originally named the Department of Agricultural Economics, then renamed Applied Economics and Management in 2002, and most recently, renamed in 2010 in honor of Charles H. Dyson following a US $25 million donation by his family, including his son, John S. Dyson, '65.
-The program offers students the opportunity to venture into one of 11 distinct concentrations from Accounting to Strategy and these serve to enrich the educational experience of undergraduate and graduate students alike.
+In 2015, there were 104 graduate students and 735 undergraduates in the Dyson School.

 Academics

 The department offers one undergraduate major, Applied Economics and Management, which is an AACSB accredited undergraduate business program.
-Dyson earned a 6th-place ranking in Poets & Quants Best Undergraduate Business Programs of 2016.
+Dyson earned a 2nd-place ranking in Poets & Quants Best Undergraduate Business Programs of 2025.
 In fact, U.S. News & World Report ranked Dyson's business program #7 in its 2018 rankings of top undergraduate business programs.
 In addition, BusinessWeek's 2014 "Best Undergraduate Business Schools" rankings placed Cornell as the third best program in the country (a ranking it has held for 3 years).
 Historically, the program has undergone a series of developments regarding the focus of its studies.
 Originally conceived as an agriculturally-centered program, it has developed over the years to focus on both resource economics, applied economics, international and development economics, as well as general management.

 Undergraduate students may choose one of eleven specializations: Accounting, Agribusiness Management, Applied Economics, Business Analytics, Entrepreneurship, Environment, Energy, and Resource Economics, Finance, Food Industry Management, International Trade and Development, Marketing, and Strategy.